ZBKim/ContourFD-Net/README.md

 **ContourFD-Net: A Finite-Difference-Driven Contour Attention Network for Efficient Medical Image Segmentation on Edge Devices**

 ContourFD-Net is a contour-aware medical image segmentation network that leverages finite-difference gradient guidance and attention mechanisms to better capture lesion boundaries, especially in challenging medical images such as breast ultrasound.
+Its lightweight design is highly suitable for application in medical IoT devices.

 <p align="center">
     <img src="./overall.png" width="800" />